-If your Mercedes is equipped with an Airmatic suspension system and suddenly you feel that your car sits lower than usual, you probably have a faulty air suspension compressor.
+If your Mercedes is equipped with an Airmatic suspension system and you suddenly feel your car sit lower than usual, you probably have a faulty air suspension compressor.
 This guide provides instructions on how to diagnose a Mercedes Benz’s Airmatic (suspension) compressor.

 What you will need

 One of the symptoms of a bad airmatic suspension compressor is the unusually low height of your car on all four wheels.
 The problem may not always be the air compressor, but you have to isolate the air compressor first.

 - Get a hold of a professional scanner.

 - Park the car on a flat surface and set your parking brake on.

 - Locate the OBD-II port.
 To find the OBD-II port, open the driver’s side door and look under the dash; you will find it next to the red hood release lever.

 - Pull the cover down and plug in your OBD-II scanner.

 - Shift the vehicle into the park.
 In some models, you have to start the engine so that the air suspension module would go online.
 On other models, turning the ignition on would suffice.

 - Depending on the scanner, you may need to choose the make of the car, navigate to the system menu, go to chassis, and then suspension.
 The most important step is to read the suspension fault codes.